jmfrancklab/pyspecdata/doc/source/fourier.rst

    - If I apply a traditional shift (*i.e.*, like `fftshift`), mark as `FT_[v]_not_aliased` (where *[v]* is time or frequency), *i.e.* “safe,” since the :math:`v`-domain is balanced about 0.

+   - The code to run the traditional shift is copied from the numpy `fftshift` routine, so should function in the same way.

 #.
 If there is a post-transform-shift discrepancy, deal with it before I start to mess with the :math:`u`-axis: